pythonindia/inpycon-blog/content/blog/2020-workshop-devsprints-tickets.md

 ## Attending Workshops and Devsprint

 It is possible to attend workshops and the devsprints.
-The devsprint will also be ruuning an extra day then the workshops, so you can also attend the devsprint on the second day if you choose to spend your time on October 4th on Workshops.
+The devsprint will also be running an extra day than the workshops.
+So, you can also attend the devsprint on the second day if you choose to spend your time on October 4th on Workshops.